ElTrasho3000/OSC32/README.md

 #### Hardware
 - We will offer a breakout board in the future
 - We recommend using a breadboard to make wiring easier
-- To enable setup-mode connect GPIO-27 to 3v3 and re-/start device\
+- To enable setup-mode connect GPIO-14 to 3v3 and re-/start device\
 (The pin is set to INPUT_PULLDOWN, using a switch to\
 connect to 3v3 is recommended for long-term usage)
+- RGB-LED red is GPIO-25
+- RGB-LED green is GPIO-26
+- RGB-LED blue is GPIO-27
 - Analog input 1 is GPIO-34
 - Analog input 2 is GPIO-35
 - Analog input 3 is GPIO-32